fmuecke/Ipponboard/doc/manual-en.md

  a laptop)
 - TV or large computer screen for secondary display
 - connection cable computer &rarr; secondary screen
 - Optional:
   - USB gamepad to control the display (e.g.Saitek P380)
   - loudspeaker for the mat signal (but can also be played via audio cable via the TV)

 ## Version history

+- The latest version of this manual can be found on the [GitHub](https://github.com/fmuecke/Ipponboard/blob/main/doc/manual-en.md).
-Information about the contents (changes, bugfixes) of the latest versions can be found on the following page: [Changes](Changes.html)
+- Information about the changes (changes, bugfixes) of the latest versions can be found on the following page: [Changes](Changes.html)

-## Feedback
+## Feedback & contact

 > *Your opinion counts!*